Select your product to confirm this information applies to you

 • The Collection or section of the Library (Waypoints, Routes, Tracks) that contains the data being backed up, needs to be set as visible.

-It is visible if this icon is displayed: Gray Visibility Eyeball
+It is visible if this icon is displayed: Eyeball Slash

 • Data from any Collection or section of the Library that you do not want exported, needs to be set as not visible.

-It is not visible if this icon is displayed: Gray Visibility Eyeball Slash
+It is not visible if this icon is displayed: Eyeball Slash

 4. Select Clear Filters to export all visible data, or use the Date & Time Range drop-down to select a preset date range or Custom Date Range.